Most Popular Python Interview Questions and Answers to Crack any Interview Successfully.

 Q #41) What is the difference between abs () and fabs ()?

-Answer: abs () is a built-in function which works with integer, float and complex numbers also.
+abs () is a built-in function that works with integer, float and complex numbers also.

 fabs () is defined in math module which doesn’t work with complex numbers.